Skip to main content

 Data Use Agreements

 A data use agreement (DUA), which may also be called a data sharing agreement, data transfer and use agreement, or another similar title, is a legally binding agreement between a data provider and a data recipient that requires a signature or other acknowledgment to facilitate the transfer of data between the parties.
 Please refer to the Research Administration and Compliance “Data Use Agreements” guidance.
+An executed DUA must be uploaded to the IRB application if one is needed for a research protocol.

-Data Access and Security Plan
+Data and Access Security Plan

 Application for Small-Scale Repository